Learn how to quickly reheat a steak using an air fryer, and why its one of the best methods for getting your steak hot without overcooking it!

 The air fryer is a versatile kitchen appliance that can help you reheat your leftover steak without sacrificing taste or texture.

-Whether you have filet mignon, sirloin, or flank steak, you may find yourself pleasantly surprised with the results.
+Whether you have filet mignon, ribeye steaks, sirloin, or flank steak, you may find yourself pleasantly surprised with the results.

 Get ready to enjoy your steak all over again, thanks to the air fryer!